mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-10-01-Practical Windows Forensic Analyst (PWFA) exam.md

 The exam felt like a natural step up from the investigation scenarios.
 Using the same methodology, I examined the artifacts, documented findings, and gradually built a clear picture of the case.

 While working through the evidence, the narrative of the scenario became apparent and shaped the direction of my final report.
+The exam was challenging and highly practical experience.
+It was a great opportunity to apply my gained knowledge in a real-world setting and further strengthen my skills.

 ## The Result